Browser Extensions

 Password Extensions

-While web browsers all have built-in password managers, these are not secure.
+While all web browsers have built-in password managers, these are not secure.

 Google is set as the default search engine on Chrome and Firefox.
 Google never forgets and its dominance is now skewing the meaning of truth on the Web.